+You only need to stroll briefly on a Budapest holiday to catch some of the city’s incredible architecture like the Hungarian Parliament building, St. Stephen’s Basilica and Buda Castle.
 Instead of taking the stairs up to Buda Castle, hop on the funicular.
 Not only a quick and fun way to travel, you’ll get fantastic views of the city while you ascend Castle Hill as well as enjoying part of the city’s history as the funicular dates back to 1870.

-Budapest is famous for the healing hot springs found in spas across the city.
+Budapest holidays are famous for the healing hot springs found in spas across the city.
 By far the most grand are the Szechenyi Baths, with 3 huge outdoor pools and 16 indoor baths as well as saunas, massages and more, all in a gorgeous architectural setting.
 You could spend a whole day unwinding here.

 If you’re looking for somewhere to go for drinks, look no further than the Jewish Quarter.
 Named ‘ruin bars’, these cool establishments are often decorated with industrial, mismatched furniture, quirky props and enough plants to take ‘urban jungle’ to a whole new level.